You can always keep up to date with what we're getting up to by checking out this section of our website.

 We're very pleased that an article covering the band's remarkable history appears in the June edition of this popular and vibrant regional magazine.

-Check out the article by clicking on the '2017 - Our 175th Anniversary' tab and following the links.
+Check out the article by clicking on the 'History of the Band' tab and following the link to the article.

-We're honoured to have been asked to provide the music for a 'last night of the proms' event in the grounds of this magnificent Grade II listed building near Preston on Saturday 15th July.
-The event will be a mixture of light, entertaining music followed by a spectacular proms-style finish, including fireworks!
-All welcome.
-Further details in our Forthcoming Events section.
+We were honoured to be asked to provide the music for a 'last night of the proms' event in the grounds of this magnificent Grade II listed building near Preston on Saturday 15th July.
+The event was a mixture of light, entertaining music followed by a spectacular proms-style finish, including fireworks!